Parameter Estimation and Adaptive Solution of the Leray-Burgers Equation Using Physics-Informed Neural Networks: Inverse Problem for the Estimation of Parameter alpha

 Upon training, the network is calibrated to predict the entire solution \(v(t,x)\), as well as the unknown parameters $\theta$ and $\xi$.
 Along with the relative $L^2$-norm of the difference between the exact solution and the corresponding trial solution

-we used the absolute error of $\lambda_1$, $\epsilon(\lambda_1) = |1 - \lambda_1|$ in determining the validity of each computational result.
+we used the absolute error of $\lambda_1$, in determining the validity of each computational result.
+When appropriate, we will also measure the averaged relative $L^2$ error in time,

+The practical range of $\alpha$ was determined by ensuring the relative error $E_r$ remained below $10^{-2}$ while $\epsilon(\lambda_1)<0.01$, aligning the LB solution with the inviscid Burgers entropy solution.
 The results show that the $\alpha$ value depends on the initial data, with the effective range of $\alpha$ being between 0.01 and 0.05 for continuous initial profiles and between 0.01 and 0.03 for discontinuous initial profiles.

-The results show that the equation adequately develops the shock with a relative error of about $10^{-2}$.
-We present some examples in the following subsections.
+This empirically determined range is physically meaningful, as it reflects a balance between fidelity and regularization.
+Within this range, $\alpha$ is small enough for the LB solution to accurately capture key features of the inviscid Burgers dynamics—such as shock formation and rarefaction waves—evidenced by low relative errors.
+At the same time, $\alpha$ remains large enough to suppress spurious oscillations or instabilities, which are especially problematic in PINN-based approximations when regularization is insufficient or when attempting to resolve features below the network’s effective resolution.
+Values of $\alpha$ outside this range tend to compromise the solution: overly large values lead to excessive smoothing and loss of physical detail, while overly small values result in inadequate regularization and potential numerical breakdown.